ARCT5502 Independent Design Research

 - The Independent Design Research unit aims to train and assess students' abilities to contribute to the future development of their disciplines through research that extends existing knowledge and/or through the creative application of knowledge in ways likely to impact upon future thinking in their fields of study.
 Study is based on independent research rather than taught coursework and the learning and assessment practices intentionally parallel those of postgraduate research studies.
 Independent Design requires the development of a comprehensive design brief that provides clear communication of project objectives, constraints and opportunities.
 As well, students establish theoretical parameters (aesthetic, critical and/or technical) that form the basis for design investigation.
 While projects may vary in scale, and exhibit varying levels of complexity, students are required to incorporate the full range of knowledge and skills required for a fully resolved design proposition.
 Projects of an experimental nature are encouraged.

-- Students are able to (1) demonstrate the capacity to develop a coherent architectural project brief; (2) respond effectively to the requirements set out in the project brief; (3) develop a sound theoretical basis and a high conceptual and design quality, with an appropriate level of technical resolution, depending on the nature of the project; and (4) clearly and effectively communicate design ideas.
+- Students are able to (1) demonstrate the capacity to develop a coherent architectural project brief; (2) respond effectively to the requirements set out in the project brief; (3) develop a sound theoretical basis and a high conceptual and design quality; (4) demonstrate technical resolution consistent with the nature of the project; and (5) clearly and effectively communicate design ideas.

 Supplementary assessment is not available in this unit.